 Prompts can range from, “Help me practice my Spanish vocab” to “Explain quantum computing to me in simple terms.”
 You can also feed Claude your own PDFs and URL links and have it summarize the contents.
 Keep in mind you’re only allowed a limited amount of prompts a day with Claude’s free version, which will vary based on demand.

-For those looking to build their own solutions using Claude, all Claude 3 models can be accessed through the Claude API or by using Amazon Bedrock.
-Sonnet and Haiku (and Opus in public preview) can also be accessed through Google Cloud’s Vertex AI platform.
+For those looking to build their own solutions using Claude, most models can be accessed through the Claude API or by using Amazon Bedrock.
+Sonnet, Haiku and Opus models can also be accessed through Google Cloud’s Vertex AI platform.

 How Does Claude AI Work?